Grunticus03/phpGRC/docs/auth/SAML-LIBRARY-GUIDE.md

 - `SamlLibraryBridge::parseMetadata(string $xml)` extracts entity ID, SSO/SLO endpoints, and certificates from remote IdP metadata.
 - `SamlLibraryBridge::generateIdentityProviderMetadata(array $config)` emits IdP metadata when operators choose to host their own.

-These helpers replace the legacy `SamlMetadataService`.
+These helpers cover metadata operations previously handled by `SamlMetadataService`.
 Any automation or tests should exercise the bridge rather than the removed service class.

 ## Error handling